dtulibrary/getit/README.md

   ```ruby
   if Metastore::Rules.inaccessible_to_user?(response.subtype, @reference.user_type); ... end
   ```
   By making the business logic explicit in method names, we ease the maintenance cost.
-Static methods separate the logic from external state and make it easier
+Static methods separate the logic from external state and make it easier.